hyperion0201/instagram-dl/README.md

 #### `refresh` (boolean, optional, default `false`)

-By default running `instagram-download` again will start after the most recent Instagram post that was downloaded previously, so that you can easily only fetch the latest Instagram data.
+By default running `instagram-dl` again will start after the most recent Instagram post that was downloaded previously, so that you can easily only fetch the latest Instagram data.
 Use the `refresh` option to overwrite all the existing Instagram data.
 Note that Instagram photos are never redownloaded because they should never change after being posted.

 #### `full` (boolean, optional, default `false`)